Ciao a tutti!

-My goal is to write one recipe or travel post per week.
 I promise to test each recipe several times and give you the most accurate instructions and measurements possible.
-With that being said, it takes a few tries to get a recipe just right, but that is where we find the fun and challenge.
-Please subscribe for email updates and posts, and I’ll keep in touch during my travels to Italy.
+With that being said, it always takes a few tries to get a recipe just right, but that is where the fun comes in.
+Please follow An Italian Dish for email updates and posts, and I’ll keep in touch during my travels to Italy.
 I plan to attend the Terra Madre Salone del Gusto in September 2018.

 For more about me, keep reading…

 As a young girl, I was a cooking nerd.
 A lump of dough and a rolling pin were my favorite toys.
 My friends and I made taffy, cookies and cakes after school, and I used to enter my apple pies in the county fair.
 I am no longer a nerd; I believe the term is “foodie,” thank you very much.

-My Italian grandmother nurtured my penchant for Italian food.
+My Italian grandmother nurtured my penchant for cooking and the love of kitchen.
 I have fond memories of her green-tiled kitchen.
 She was loving and warm, but she was a stickler for detail and precision.
 I appreciate her high standards which translate into love and respect.
-She loved me so much; she wanted to pass on the family cooking traditions.
+She loved me so much; she wanted to pass on the skills worked hard to learn.
 Thank you, Nana, for teaching me to use a knife to smooth off the top when measuring flour.

 Nana and me- circa 1964

 I live in California and travel to Italy to conduct my food research.
 By research I mean eating Italian food, drinking Italian wine, visiting farms and markets.
 Life is good.